minim23/Reflex/README.md

 The project was developed as part of my MSc in Sound Design at the University of Edinburgh.
 For further information about the project, the included DSP modules etc. have a look at the pdf file.

+## Dependencies

+You will need to download the FluCoMa Toolkit from the Max Package Manager for some of the Audio Descriptors and the Audio Classifier

 ## Audio Demo

 https://soundcloud.com/minim23/sets/reflex